Azure-Samples/MachineLearningSamples-MarketCampaign/docs/tutorial-market-campaign.md

 Now, open the `BankMarketCampaignModeling.py` file.

 ![open file](media/tutorial-market-campaign/open_market_campaign_modeling.png)

->Note the code you see might not be the same as shown in the above screenshots as we update the sample project frequently.

 Observe that this script does the following tasks:
 1. Invoke the DataPrep package `BankMarketCampaignTrainingSample.dprep` as the data source to generate a [Pandas](http://pandas.pydata.org/) dataframe